 - Communicate the importance of sustainability science and management to leaders and the public

-Students interested in this major must meet the requirements for admission to the College of Liberal Arts and Sciences (CLAS).
+Students interested in this major must meet the requirements for admission to the College of Liberal Arts and Sciences.

 This degree provides a solid foundation for entry into careers such as conservation, urban and regional planning, and geospatial technologies.
 Graduates are well-prepared to continue their studies in graduate or professional programs.

-According to the Bureau of Labor Statistics, employment opportunities for individuals with environmental training is projected to grow by 11 percent between 2014 and 2024, faster than the national average.
+According to the Bureau of Labor Statistics, employment opportunities for individuals with environmental training is projected to grow by 11 percent by 2024, faster than the national average.

 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

 Sustainability majors can specialize in human, natural, analytical, or science issues.
 Course work will focus on social and urban systems, agriculture, and interactions of humans with the environment around them.
 Issues addressed include climate change, access to sufficient food, clean water, healthy air, safe and reliable energy, conflict over limited resources, and responsibility to other species.

 Students also must complete the College of Liberal Arts and Sciences GE CLAS Core.